 The VTech KidiZoom Camera Pix (age 3+) is only $44.99 and perfect for small hands.
 There’s an LCD screen and even a few games to entertain them when they aren’t snapping away.
 It comes in two colors and is the perfect introduction to digital photography.

-If you worry about a camera being dropped or caught in the rain, or your kid loves to spend time on the beach and in the water, look at getting a waterproof compact camera like the Panasonic Lumix DMC-TS30A ($199), the Nikon COOLPIX W300 ($360) or the Olympus Tough ($399).
-These are perfect to explore the world no matter the conditions on land and underwater, whether in a backyard pool or on a snorkeling adventure.
-Built to withstand the harshest elements and treatment, these cameras will give you peace of mind while also taking great pictures.
+If you worry about a camera being dropped or caught in the rain, or your kid loves to spend time on the beach and in the water, look at getting a waterproof compact camera like the Olympus Tough ($499).
+This is perfect to explore the world no matter the conditions on land and underwater, whether in a backyard pool or on a snorkeling adventure.
+Built to withstand the harshest elements and treatment, this camera will give you peace of mind while also taking great pictures.

 Older kids wanting to have more control will love one of these bridge cameras.
 The Panasonic Lumix DC-FZ80 ($397.99) has a built-in lens with a powerful 60x optical zoom perfect for capturing wildlife and sports.
-The Sony Cyber-Shot DSC-HX400V ($448) is similar with a 50x optical zoom and great image quality.
-Settings can also be controlled on these cameras much like a D-SLR so they can experiment with longer shutter speeds to capture the night sky or fireworks.
+Settings can also be controlled on this camera much like a D-SLR so they can experiment with longer shutter speeds to capture the night sky or fireworks.

 Any camera that can record video, including a phone, can be used for vlogging but there are some that stand out in terms of video quality and ease of use.
-Sony came out with one made specifically for content creators, the ZV-1 ($648) but until they become real influencers, you could look at the OIEXI 4k digital camera for only $129.95.
-If your child already has a smartphone, why not get them a gimbal like the DJI OM 5 Smartphone Stabilizer ($159) that will smooth their movement when walking and filming, but that can also be used as a tripod.
-Other accessories to look at are an external microphone for better sound quality such as the Rode Video/Micro On Camera Microphone ($55.00) and LED lights such as the QUIAYA Ring Light with tripod stand and phone holder ($25.99).
+Sony came out with one made specifically for content creators, the ZV-1 ($698) but until they become real influencers, you could look at the OIEXI 4k digital camera for only $97.

 When GoPro introduced the Hero 1 back in 2006, little did we know how popular this type of camera would become.
 Thanks to its durability and size, a GoPro can get shots in places where most don’t dare to bring more expensive gear, from underwater adventures to tearing down a mountain bike path, and even up in the sky with paragliders and skydivers.
 Kids will love documenting their wildest adventures with a camera that can be attached to a helmet, handlebars, or a chest harness, leaving their hands free to enjoy the ride while preserving the memories forever.
-Getting an older model GoPro, such as the Hero7 ($220.99), is a smart way to save money while still getting great quality, but don’t forget to look at the many other brands that offer similar quality without the higher price tag, such as the AKASO EK7000 ($69.99) or its big brother the AKASO Brave 4 ($89.99)
+Getting an older model GoPro, such as the Hero7 ($269), is a smart way to save money while still getting great quality.

 If you have an older child ready for the next challenge, consider a drone camera.
 These can get unique perspectives and create really beautiful images of the world as seen from a bird’s eye.
 DJI has long been a leader in this field and has come out with a small drone, perfect for the beginner: the DJI Mini SE ($299).
 It is under 0.55lbs (250g) which is important to consider because anything above that will need to be registered with the FAA.
-Even without the need for registration, there are still regulations that need to be followed and certain areas where drones are prohibited to fly, including near airports, over groups of people, and in national parks so be sure to check the rules before you fly!
-If you are on a tight budget, there are several other brands that are less than $100, such as the Drocon Ninja RC Drone ($69.99) or the SANROCK Drone ($69.99).
+Even without the need for registration, there are still regulations that need to be followed and certain areas where drones are prohibited to fly, including near airports, over groups of people, and in national parks so be sure to check the rules before you fly.